 How does cancer spread?

-In addition to the primary growing into other areas, cancer can form metastases through the blood steam and the lymphatic system.
-This is a system of thin tubes (vessels) and lymph nodes that run throughout the body in the same way blood vessels do.
+In addition to the primary growing into other areas, cancer can form metastases through the blood steam and the lymphatic system, a system of thin tubes (vessels) and lymph nodes that run throughout the body in the same way blood vessels do.
 The lymph system is an important part of our immune system as it plays a role in fighting bacteria and other infections; and destroying old or abnormal cells, such as cancer cells.
 The lymphatic system also contains organs, some of which feature regularly in NETs.
 If cancer cells go into the small lymph vessels close to the primary tumour they can be carried into nearby lymph glands where they stick around.
 In the lymph glands they may be destroyed (that is actually one of the jobs of the lymph glands) but some may survive and grow to form tumours in one or more lymph nodes.

 Why is the liver frequent site for metastases?